bezzad/Downloader/README.md

 - Download file multipart as parallel.
 - Handle any client-side or server-side exception none-stopping the downloads.
 - Config your `ChunkCount` to define the parts count of the download file.
-- Download file multipart as in-memory mode or cache in temp.
+- Download file multipart as `in-memory` or `in-temp files` cache mode.
 - Store download package object to resume the download when you want.
 - Get download speed or progress percentage in each progress event.
 - Get download progress events per chunk downloads
+- Stop and Resume your downloads with package object
++ Set a speed limit on downloads (coming soon)